-Even if you happen to get most of your groceries from major supermarket chains in the city, there is still plenty of reasons to visit the farmer’s market here.
+Even if you get most of your groceries from major supermarket chains in the city, there are still plenty of reasons to visit the farmer’s market here.
 The communities of friendly farmers that have set up their stalls on the 75 acres of both indoor and outdoor space make the extra trip worthwhile.

 Moreover, fresh fruit and vegetables are the primary reason you will want to visit the farmer’s market.
 You can even find a variety of fresh meats and other dairy products that are hard to find in most major retailers.

 Raleigh Beer garden

 If you are especially fond of beer, you will certainly love the Raliegh Beer Garden.
 Since Raleigh city has over 350 unique beer taps, you can find all of those different flavors here.
 The 30-plus breweries throughout the city have crafted some incredible flavors over the years.

 The giant 8,500-square-foot venue will give you plenty of room to try out the various taps and check out the different flavors.
 There is a rooftop bar, three different floors, an outside patio, plenty of space outdoors, and all of the beer you could want.

 One of the major selling points of living in Raleigh has to be the incredible food you can eat in the city.
 You can find a dizzying selection of some of the city’s best foods and so much more.
 And the best place to find all of this incredible food is the Morgan Street Food Hall.

 You will especially love the Morgan Street Food Hall if you want more local food from the city.
 You will be able to choose from over 20 unique types of food throughout the 22,000 square feet repurposed warehouse.